Regis College, Toronto: Present location

-In August 2008, Regis College agreed to move to Christie House, on the corner of Wellesley Street and Queen's Park.
+In August 2008, Regis College agreed to move to Christie House, on the corner of Wellesley Street and Queen's Park on the University of Toronto's St. George campus.
 It was formerly a female residence building for St. Michael's College administered by the Sisters of St. Joseph who ran St. Joseph's College School next door.
 The University of Toronto bought the site from the Sisters of St. Joseph and leases it to the college.
 Construction started to make the house suitable for the college in time for the start of the academic year in September 2009.
 As part of the leasing agreement with the university, the half of the building closest to the school was converted so that it could be used by the university's Faculty of Music.

 The building is located opposite the Parliament of Ontario.
 It is to the south of St. Michael's College and is next to buildings that previously housed the offices of Marshall McLuhan.
 The building itself was the former home of William Mellis Christie and after his death it was the residence of his son Robert Jaffrey Christie.